rsimon/liiive/README.md

 - Priority technical support

 For pricing details or to discuss project requirements, please contact [hello@rainersimon.io](mailto:hello@rainersimon.io).
 Your subscription also directly supports the continued maintenance and development of liiive as an open-source project.

+## 8. Non-Goals

+liiive is not intended to be:
+- A general-purpose IIIF viewer
+- A digital asset management system
+- A replacement for long-term annotation repositories

 ## 9. Contributing